botworld-wiki/beatburger.github.io/pages/recruits.md

 <div markdown="1" class=" ghcms ghcms-intro">

 Recruits, how do they work ?
-They're the most useful tool you have in Botworld Adventure once you know how to handle them: **with love, care, and *watcheful supervision***.
+They're the most useful tool you have in Botworld Adventure once you know how to handle them: **with love, care, and *watchful supervision***.

 </div>